liolikus/QuizGame/README.md

-# Quiz Game with score minting and storaging in Aleo blockchain.
+# Quiz Game with score minting and storaging on Aleo blockchain.

 ## [Play Now]()